bdittmer-godaddy/if/README.md

 Book 1 — Setup, etc

-After printing the banner text: say "[line break]It's a race to find your present, you must find your present in this virtual world to find it in the real world.
-Make haste, the first to complete this gets first choice of an extra prize.[line break][line break]Hint:[line break]Try n, s, e, w, sw, etc. to move; up or down for stairs.[line break]Try inventory, look, look at, look under, look in, read, take, put, sit, ask about, enter, get on, push, ask x about y, give x to y, play, turn on x, etc. for actions.[line break][line break][line break]You find yourself in this virtual world holding only your phone.
+After printing the banner text: say "[line break]It's an interactive quest to find your present, you must find your present in this virtual world to find it in the real world.[line break][line break]Hint:[line break]Try n, s, e, w, sw, etc. to move; up or down for stairs.[line break]Try inventory, look, look at, look under, look in, read, take, put, sit, ask about, enter, get on, push, ask x about y, give x to y, play, turn on x, etc. for actions.[line break][line break][line break]You find yourself in this virtual world holding only your phone.
 You are standing in the Family Room.
 You hear a beep, you might have just gotten a text.[line break][line break]Hint: you might want to look at your phone.[line break]".

 Figure of Snowflake is the file "snowflake.jpg".
 Figure of ChristmasTree is the file "tree.png".